DataTalksClub/machine-learning-zoomcamp/course-zoomcamp/01-intro/06-environment.md

 In this section, we'll prepare the environment

+## Ubuntu 22.04 on AWS

+* [This video](https://www.youtube.com/watch?v=IXSiYkP23zo) shows a complete end-to-end environment configuration for an AWS EC2 instance
+* This video was created for another course (MLOps Zoomcamp), so you'll need to adjust it slightly: clone this repo instead of the mlops one
+* You can use these instructions for setting up your local Ubuntu or Ubuntu in WSL

 ## Conda

 The easiest way to set up the environment is to use [Anaconda](https://www.anaconda.com/products/individual) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
 Anaconda comes with the most commonly used libraries preinstalled in the `base` environment, Miniconda is a smaller version of Anaconda that contains only Python.